-To view and replace the fonts used in an article, display the Fonts pane of the Usage dialog box (Utilities menu).
-This pane lists all fonts used in the active article.
-To replace every occurrence of a font in the article, select the font name, click Replace, and choose a replacement font.
+To view and replace fonts, display the Fonts pane of the Usage dialog box (Utilities menu).
+This pane lists all fonts used in the active project.
+To replace every occurrence of a font, select the font name, click Replace, and choose a replacement font.